nnh242/100-days-of-code/log.md

 ### Day 28:
 **Today's Progress**:

-- rehab a PC I built in 2008 by installing Linux Mint and boot it along side the Windows
+- flipped a PC I built in 2008 by installing Linux Mint and boot it along side the Windows
+- spent 2 hours booting, installing and playing with software management in Linux Mint :) I am not going back to Windows and gave up on the idea of buying a new iMac.
+Saved money.
-- - study hash map and how to use it to solve the question:  print first unique character in a string in JavaScript.
+- studying hash map and how to use it to solve the question:  print first unique character in a string in JavaScript.
 This was my solution under pressure in a real interview - live coding challenge in 45 minutes:

 ```
 function testString(str){